mlochbaum/CrinGraph/README.md

 both indignities at once.
 Using an FR graph you may easily see which headphones conform to this standard and which are insufficiently "fun".

+Because Crinacle's frequency response measurements are not public, the sample response curves shown here are synthesized.
+They are not real headphones and you can't listen to them.
+To reduce potential disappointment, steps have been taken to ensure that the curves are as uninviting as possible.
+Any resemblence to the exports of a large East Asian county is purely coincidental.

 The following features are planned for the crinacle.com graphing tool:

 ### Graph window